Geontech/docker-redhawk-swarm/README.md

 ## Setting up the Docker Swarm

 A Docker Swarm is a distributed computing cluster that is composed of one or more machines, or Swarm Nodes.
-The Swarm allows us to deploy Redhawk Docker Containers to multiple machines, achieving the goal of a distributed Software-Defined Radio processing environment.
+The Swarm allows us to deploy Redhawk Docker Containers to multiple machines, achieving the goal of a distributed Software-Defined Radio processing environment!

 > Note: If you only have a single machine to create a Swarm and deploy your Redhawk application, that's OK!
 Follow the instructions below to "Initialize the Swarm Manager" and skip the "Add Workers to the Swarm" section.